Last Updated 6/1/2023

 Issue: Air ambulances are used to quickly transport patients in life-threatening situations.
 Air ambulances are usually helicopters equipped with medical equipment and staffed by medical professionals just like traditional ground ambulances.
 According to the Association of Air Medical Services, more than 550,000 patients in the U.S. use air ambulance services every year.
-Air ambulance services have grown significantly in recent decades; in 2002 there were approximately 400 dedicated air ambulances, but by 2008 the number had more than doubled to over 800.
+Air ambulance services have grown significantly in recent decades; in 2002 there were approximately 400 dedicated air ambulances, but as of 2023 there are 1,045 Air Ambulance Services businesses in the US, with countless transport vehicles in the air.
 Possible reasons for the growth of this industry include an aging population, a decline in the number of emergency departments in existing hospitals, and changes in the delivery of healthcare in rural settings.
 There are also concerns that such high growth in this industry may be an indicator of medically unnecessary use.

 It's estimated that the median cost of air ambulance services is between $36,000 and $40,000.
 These high costs can be attributed to maintenance of expensive equipment as well as the need to staff specialized medical personnel around-the-clock.

 Background: The Airline Deregulation Act of 1978 (ADA), was intended to encourage competition in the airline industry, prohibits states from regulating the prices air carriers charge.
 Therefore, state laws passed to regulate the costs of air ambulance services are preempted by the ADA.
 In contrast, traditional ground ambulance services are regulated under the ACA as well as any applicable state laws.